To Home Page

 24 But when the Pharisees heard it, they said, This fellow doth not cast out devils, but by Beelzebub the prince of the devils.

 They already had rejected Jesus, the source of eternal life.
-Now, they were desperate to turn the spotlight back from Jesus to them.
+Now, they were desperate to make people think they were right, and to turn the spotlight back from Jesus to them.
 They had already hardened their hearts by refusing to trust in Jesus.
-But now some of them, it appears, hardened their hearts beyond repair, and sealed their eternal destiny by inventing a horrible lie.
+But now some of them may have hardened their hearts beyond repair, and sealed their eternal destiny by inventing a horrible lie.
+Or in mercy, Jesus was warning them that they were coming dangerously close to doing that.

 4. Jesus exposed the falsehood, illogic and hypocrisy of their lie.